 If you need to recover your bookmarks in Safari from a Time Machine backup, here’s what to do:

-Now open Time Machine and “go back through time” to select an earlier version of bookmarks.plist.
-Click Restore.
+- Now open Time Machine and “go back through time” to select an earlier version of bookmarks.plist.

 If you use Opera on a Mac, viewing a Favorites toolbar in Opera is a matter of clicking View in the menu followed by Show Bookmarks Bar.
 If you’d like to edit your bookmarks, start by clicking the “Speed Dial” icon.

-Next, click on the Bookmarks link (it has a heart icon) down in the bottom of the screen.
+Next, click on the Bookmarks link (it has a heart icon) down at the bottom of the screen.
 Here you can add and remove bookmarks as desired.

 Opera stores its bookmarks in the following folder: